MockMountain/RepData_PeerAssessment1/PA1_template.md

 ```
 ##        original       EX
 ## mean   10766.19 10766.19
-## median 10765.00 10765.00
+## median 10765.00 10766.19
 ```
-No visible change in the histograms, means, or medians.
-Admittedly this is what I would expect from my lazy impute strategy.
+Since entire days are missing and the impute strategy sets them all up with averages for each interval, the total steps for these days are all the same.
+So, the effect of filling in new days bumps the histogram value for that particular count up by those days.
+There's no change in the means or medians, but admittedly this is what I would expect from my lazy impute strategy.
 A more sophisticated approach would probably yield some difference between the two, though I doubt any reasonable method would result in any significant bias.
+The method I chose is just obviously bad on this histogram.

 ## Are there differences in activity patterns between weekdays and weekends?
 1. Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.